 ABOUT EML INVESTMENT

-Excalibur Medicines Ltd (“EML”) has secured exclusive rights to and owns the patents on a drug, AZD1656, which is being developed as a potential therapeutic for diabetics suffering from COVID-19.
+EML has secured exclusive rights to and owns the patents on a drug, AZD1656, which is being developed as a potential therapeutic for diabetics suffering from COVID-19.
 As there are very few new therapeutics in development for COVID-19 and associated virally transmitted diseases (most research is in combining existing treatments) this has the potential to be highly attractive to big pharma and biotech buyers.
 Further, if the trials are successful, it is likely the drug will be effective for the general population in Covid -19 and in other respiratory diseases.
-It was expected that the results of the Phase 2 trials of the drug - the ARCADIA trial – to assess the safety and efficacy of AZD1656 in 150 patients with either Type 1 or Type 2 diabetes who have been hospitalised with COVID-19, will be made public by mid-August 2021.
+The results of the Phase 2 trials of the drug - the ARCADIA trial – to assess the safety and efficacy of AZD1656 in 150 patients with either Type 1 or Type 2 diabetes who have been hospitalised with COVID-19, were released on the 9 September 2021:

-As at date of this report, the company has a well capitalisted treasury, newly constructed investment policy and has welcomed Directors that have been at the forefront of innovation and value creation in the medtech, life sciences and biotech industries.
+As at date of this report, the Company has a well capitalised treasury, newly constructed investment policy and has welcomed Directors that have been at the forefront of innovation and value creation in the MedTech, life sciences and biotech industries.

 On behalf of the Board